Herbert C. Holdridge: 1952 presidential election

-In February 1952 Holdridge was selected as the provisional presidential candidate for the "American Rally for Peace, Abundance and the Constitution" AKA the American Rally Party, a splinter group that was seeking to take-over the Democratic nominating convention later that summer.
-Three months later, Holdridge was also lobbying to be selected as the candidate for President on the American Vegetarian Party ticket.
+In February 1952, Holdridge was selected as the provisional presidential candidate for the "American Rally for Peace, Abundance and the Constitution" AKA the American Rally Party, a splinter group that was seeking to take-over the Democratic nominating convention later that summer.
+Three months later, Holdridge was also lobbying to be selected as the candidate for president on the American Vegetarian Party ticket.
 Holdridge, as reported in the press, promised:

 In the White House, I would obtain the best vegetarian chef in the country to cook such delicious vegetarian meals that guests would wonder why they ever thought meat edible.

-At the Democratic Convention in July 1952, Holdridge, now a California resident, sought to contest that state's pledging of delegates to Estes Kefauver.
+At the Democratic Convention in July 1952, Holdridge sought to contest that state's pledging of delegates to Estes Kefauver.
 His attempt to replace twenty of the Kefauver delegates with his own Rally group was turned aside, the convention perhaps being alarmed by Holdridge's pledge to elevate the Department of Commerce to a branch of government in itself, equal to the executive, legislative, and judicial branches.
 The American Vegetarian Party also rejected Holdridge, instead nominating Daniel J. Murphy for President in 1952.

 1956 presidential election

 Embittered by his double rejection, Holdridge himself resigned from the American Rally on November 5, 1952, claiming that it was being devoted to "Marxist principles".
 He returned to California and started "The Holdridge Foundation" out of his home in Sherman Oaks.
 In 1953, he used donations to it to publish his book of political allegory, The Fables of Moronia.
 Later that year, he announced to reporters that he wanted to talk to American GIs held by the North Koreans, who had refused repatriation, and that he had written to his old classmate, then President Dwight D. Eisenhower, about it.
 This was one of the earliest of what would soon become a Holdridge trademark event; writing a public letter to a well-known figure about a controversial issue, then calling a press conference about it.

 In 1955, Holdridge again sought a nomination, this time as a vice-presidential candidate for the Prohibition Party.
 Placed on the ticket in September 1955, with law professor Enoch A. Holtwick as the nominee for president, Holdridge was replaced in August 1956 by Edwin M. Cooper, after Holdridge distributed virulently anti-Eisenhower pamphlets on the floor of the Republican Party nominating convention.

 Holdridge punctuated his non-election year with a fracas at a House Un-American Activities Committee hearing held in Los Angeles on December 7, 1956.
-Representative Clyde Doyle, a California Democrat, had Holdridge ejected from the building by a Federal Marshal after the two exchanged heated personal insults during the hearing.
+Representative Clyde Doyle, a California Democrat, had Holdridge removed from the building after the two exchanged heated personal insults during the hearing.